 I decided to try a different pattern so I can show you how to handle the kinds of changes you'll need to make if you, too, have trouble finding a real fitting shell pattern.

-For the pant, I chose this simple, pull-on style.
+For the pant, I chose a simple, pull-on style, similar to a pajama pant.
 It has no design details (no slash or patch pockets, yokes, or seaming).
 It is, however, a very relaxed and casual style - so it is quite oversized, with no fit through the hip and the waist.

 We can deal with this, but it take a lot more work during the fitting process.

-For the dress, I was able to find a proper fitting shell at a store, but I also found this dress, which would make a good substitute if needed.
+For the dress, I was able to find a proper fitting shell at a store, but you may also find a very simple dress, with or without a waist seam, which could make a good substitute if needed.

-The key to this dress is the lack of styling details.
-Like the pant, there are no pockets, yokes, seaming, gathers or pleats.
-It's a simple style.
+The key to using a basic dress pattern is the lack of styling details.
+Like the pant, there should be no pockets, yokes, seaming, gathers or pleats.
+Use a very simple style.

-AND - it has both waist darts and side bust darts.
+AND - find one that has both waist darts and side bust darts.
 THESE ARE CRITICAL FOR A FITTING PATTERN, and for the block you will make from this pattern.

-This dress does not have a waist seam, so the bodice and skirt are not separate.
-At the very least, mark the waistline (tie a cord or elastic around the waist and mark with a fabric marker) during fitting.
+This dress does not need to have a waist seam, so the bodice and skirt may not be separate.
+At the very least, mark the waistline during fitting (tie a cord or elastic around the waist and mark with a fabric marker).

-The dress also has more open necklines than the block should have.
+The dress may also have a more open neckline than the block should have.
 Fill in the neckline before cutting, and draw a close-fitting jewel neckline during the fitting.